 Graduate School of Arts & Sciences Policy

 Students must be registered for every semester or Summer Term during which a degree requirement is completed or University facilities are used unless on an official leave of absence.
-When finishing a degree, students must be registered in the semester in which the final degree requirements are completed; PhD students must also be registered in the preceding semester.
+When finishing a degree, students must be registered in the semester in which the final degree requirements are completed; PhD and MFA students must also be registered in the preceding semester.

 When registering, a student who, in any preceding semester, failed to register and had not been granted an official leave of absence will be considered a continuing student and will be charged the usual fee for such status.
 Failure to register for two consecutive regular semesters without having been granted an authorized leave of absence may result in termination of degree status.

 A student in the Graduate School of Arts & Sciences should complete the course selection process by the deadlines posted on the Graduate School website.
 The deadline for payment/settlement of a student’s account can be found on the Student Accounting Services website.
 Late fees are charged to students who do not register or settle their tuition account during the official period.
 Students may not register later than one week after the start of classes without written approval from their school or college.

 A student enrolled in three to four-and-a-half courses (12 to 18 credits) will be considered full time and will be charged full tuition and fees.
 A Director of Graduate Studies must petition to register for a course overload of more than 18 credits on behalf of the student.
 Tuition is assessed per credit beyond 18.

 By Teaching Fellowship, Graduate Research Fellowship, or Full Fellowship

 PhD and MFA students holding regular appointments as teaching fellows or graduate research fellowship, or awarded a separate full fellowship, are automatically considered full time.